MTL667/ticketdesk/README.md

 ## Usage

 1. **Sign In**: Users from allowed Azure AD tenants can sign in with their Microsoft account
-2. **Create Ticket**: Click "Nieuw Ticket Aanmaken" to create a new ticket
+2. **Create Ticket**: Click "Nieuw Ticket Aanmaken" to open the ClickUp form
-   - Your email address is automatically added for filtering
+   - Your email address is **automatically pre-filled** in the form
-   - Fill in subject, description, priority, and optionally upload attachments (max 5 files)
+   - Complete the form in ClickUp and submit
 3. **View Tickets**: Access "Mijn Tickets" to see all tickets associated with your email
+   - Use the search bar to find specific tickets
+   - Navigate through pages (10 tickets per page)
 4. **Ticket Details**: Click on any ticket to view full details, status, and attachments

 ## Ticket Filtering Configuration